Binary Optimal Control Of Single-Flux-Quantum Pulse Sequences: Conclusions

 In this paper we introduce a novel approach for optimizing pulse delivery to a SFQ quantum computer.
 We pose the problem as a binary optimal control problem, where the binary variables indicate whether each pulse is on or off, with a primary goal of minimizing the gate infidelity.
 A secondary goal of our formulation is to suppress leakage to the higher energy levels.
 To solve the optimal control problem we take advantage of a first order trust-region method.
 We devise an algorithm for calculating the objective function and its relaxed gradient in ${\cal O}(p)$ operations, where $p$ is the number of SFQ time steps.
 Based on the linearity of the Hamming distance that appears in the trust-region sub-problem, the overall computational complexity of the algorithm becomes $\mathcal{O}(p \log p)$.
 Our numerical experiments indicate that our trust-region method needs $\approx 25$ iterations to find local minima with gate fidelities better than an $99.9\%$.
 We also investigated the minimal gate duration that is required to realize a gate.
 The actual duration varies from gate to gate, but we have demonstrated that we are able to find pulse sequences for the H and X gate.
 Furthermore, our numerical experiments indicate pros and cons when it comes to using stronger versus weaker pulses.
 For a given gate, we observe that increasing the pulse amplitude by a factor of three allows the gate duration to be reduced by a factor of three.
 However, using stronger pulses results in more leakage, which is not desired.
 When using weaker pulses, we observe less leakage, but the gate duration must be increased to achieve an acceptable gate fidelity.
 We note that all behaviors we have observed for the H and X gates have also been observed in separate numerical experiments for the Y and Z gates.
 Those experiments were omitted to conserve space.

-This paper illustrates that the reduced gradient trust region method is a very a promising candidate for optimizing SFQ pulse sequences.
-Our approach should generalize in a straightforward way to SFQ control of multi-qubit systems.
+This paper illustrates that the reduced gradient trust region method is a very promising candidate for optimizing SFQ pulse sequences.
+Initial numerical experiments indicate that our approach will generalize in a straightforward way to SFQ control of two-qubit systems.
 While out of the scope of this work, in a future work we intend to introduce the final time duration $T$ as an optimization variable; and penalize it such that we realize gates in the shortest duration possible for both single and many qubit systems.